oneai-nlp/oneai-python/README.md

 ### Order is Important

 When the pipeline is invoked, it is invoked with an original text you submit.
 If a generator skill is ran, then all following skills will use its generated text rather then the original text.
 In this example, for instance, we change the order of the pipeline from the previous example, and the results will be different.
-Instead of extracting keywords and emotions from the original text, keywords and emotions will be extracted from the generated summary.
+Instead of extracting keywords and sentiments from the original text, keywords and sentiments will be extracted from the generated summary.

 ```python
 import oneai